 Cold Corrugation: What It Is, How It Works, and Why It Matters

-Cold corrugation is a method of manufacturing corrugated board that does not use heat or steam.
-Instead, the fluted medium is mechanically formed and bonded to linerboard using ambient-temperature adhesives and pressure, eliminating the need for heated platens, steam systems, or thermal infrastructure.
+Cold corrugation is a method of manufacturing corrugated board where the fluting medium is mechanically formed and bonded to linerboard using ambient-temperature adhesives and pressure.
+The process eliminates the need for steam systems, thus reducing energy consumption, simplifying plant infrastructure, and enabling corrugated board production in facilities where conventional corrugators are impractical and/or inefficient.

-Cold corrugation is a steam-free corrugating process in which:
+Cold corrugation is a steam-free corrugating process that follows four key steps:

-Paper is formed into a corrugated profile using profiled rollers, without heating.
+The fluting paper is formed into a corrugated profile using profiled rollers at ambient temperature.

 A cold-curing adhesive is applied to the flute tips at room temperature.

-Linerboard is bonded to the fluted medium using controlled pressure rather than heat.
+Linerboard is bonded to the fluted medium using controlled pressure.

 Considerations Cold Corrugation Heated Corrugation